 For a face-to-face meeting, sometimes the value just isn’t there.
 Travelling 3 hours when you’ve only been allocated 15 minutes on the agenda, is not efficient.
 Question if you’re really needed in person.
-Perhaps instead of “no”, you offer to attend virtually.

 Don’t wait for late-comers.
 Get started.
 For large meetings skip the roll call.
 Everyone knows who should be there (just check the attendee list on the invitation if you don’t.)

 Just about every meeting I’ve attended spends 15 minutes waiting for stragglers and doing a roll call of who’s on the phone, who’s in the meeting room, who sends their apologies.
-Observe this rule, and you’ll not only finish on time, you might even claw some back!
+Observe this rule, and you’ll not only finish on time, you might even claim some back!

-13. Meeting conflicts
+13. Resolve meeting conflicts immediately

-If you have a calendar conflict, take care of it immediately.
-The longer you leave the two appointments in place, the more anxiety you’re going to create for yourself as the day looms near and you’ve done nothing about it.
+If you have a scheduling conflict in your calendar conflict, take care of it immediately.
+The longer you leave the two meetings in place, the more anxiety you’re going to create for yourself as the day looms near and you’ve done nothing about it.